Get

 How Can I Take Advantage of This Behavior?

-Dogs learn by observing and repeating, which is one of the reasons they mimic people so frequently.
+Dogs learn by observing and repeating, which is one of the reasons that they mimic people so frequently.
 Luckily, you can use the mimicking your dog does to your advantage, especially when learning new tricks.

 If your dog likes to imitate you, try to show a behavior or an action during training instead of saying a command or giving hand signs.
 When teaching your dog to sit, try sitting on the ground to allow your dog to pick up and mimic the behavior.
 If you want to teach your canine to shake hands, use your hand and make a hand-shaking gesture.

-Habits That Dogs Adopt from Their Owners
+Habits That Dogs Adopt From Their Owners

 Sleeping